 It is true that concealers make good eyeshadow bases for it brings out the color more.
 However, using a cream-type base or concealer for your oily lids will only result to horrible creasing.
 In order to prevent creasing and to make your eye makeup stand out more, look for an eye primer.
 It is quite advisable that you apply the eye primer directly onto your clean lids rather than layer it over your foundation.

 The term “longwear” already speaks for itself.
 The possibility of having your makeup smear and melt is quite huge when you have oily skin.
 Not to mention how worse it can get when the weather is hot and humid!
 One effective makeup tip for oily skin is to always take the longevity of the makeup product in consideration.
 Longwear products are specifically formulated to adhere onto the skin to boost your makeup look’s longevity.

 Blot oil instead of powdering up.

 Most people usually think that powdering over the shine would solve all your oily skin worries.
 Then again, this trick isn’t really the best option out there.
 As you are already wearing makeup, putting layers of powder would only accumulate over the oily area.
 While it really minimizes the shine, it also makes your makeup look more cakey.
 Instead of using powder to pat away the shine, make oil-blotting films a staple in your go-to vanity kit.

 Face Powder – Less is more.

 Caking foundation is your biggest enemy if you have oily skin.
 Once oil gets in contact with thick layers of your powder, the chances of it caking is quite large.
 Here’s a quick and effective makeup tip for oily skin: Less is more.
 When setting your makeup with powder, always go for finely-sifted formulations.
-Dust a fine layer over your makeup using a big powder brush and you are ready to go!Liquid error: Could not find asset snippets/relatedblogs.liquid
+Dust a fine layer over your makeup using a big powder brush and you are ready to go!Liquid error (templates/article line 10): Could not find asset snippets/relatedblogs.liquid